vickjoeobi/nrw-html-and-css-2021-spring/lesson6/index.md

 # HTML Tags 3

 This session teaches HTML Tags that go beyond the scope of our CV Project website.
-The exercises could still use the content of checkpoint 5 but at the end of the lesson, there should be now new content added to the CV Website.
+The exercises could still use the content of checkpoint 5 but at the end of the lesson, there should be no new content added to the CV Website.
 In other words, checkpoint 6 is the same as checkpoint 5.

 > If a student insists that they use a certain HTML Tag which they learnt during this lesson, then they can still add it to their personal CV website but the general content should remain the same between checkpoint 5 and checkpoint 6